Is this a private school?

 Can students from any community register?

-Yes!
+Yes.
 We welcome children from any community.
-Also, children who are funded by Alberta Education and live more than one kilometre from our school qualify for a “Parent Provided Transportation Grant” in replacement of bussing services.
-The grant amount is set each year by Alberta Education. ($703 for the 2024 – 25 school year.)
+Students funded by Alberta Education who live more than one kilometre from the school may qualify for a Parent Provided Transportation Grant instead of bussing.
+Grant amounts are set annually by Alberta Education. ($703 for the 2024 – 25 school year.)

 Is there on-site childcare available?